kentnf/VirusDetect/README.md

 On `main`, `virusdetect tools check` now reports only tools found from the active environment, so missing dependencies fail fast instead of silently falling back to legacy bundled binaries.

-If you need the historical Perl dependency set during migration, use `virusdetect tools install-hint --legacy` or the setup notes in [LEGACY.md](/Users/kentnf/projects/cornell/VirusDetect/LEGACY.md).
+If you need the historical Perl dependency set during migration, use the `v1` branch instead of `main`.

 Bioconda packaging scaffolding now lives in [BIOCONDA.md](/Users/kentnf/projects/cornell/VirusDetect/BIOCONDA.md) and [recipes/virusdetect/meta.yaml](/Users/kentnf/projects/cornell/VirusDetect/recipes/virusdetect/meta.yaml).
 The public package is not published there yet, but the repository now carries the recipe and release-asset layout needed for submission.